MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/saving.md

 The `Clicked` handler for the `Button` does all the real work.
 It obtains two arguments for `Encode` from the `Picker` and `Slider`, and then uses the code shown earlier to create an `SKManagedWStream` for the `Encode` method.
 The two `Entry` views furnish folder and file names for the `SavePhotoAsync` method.

 Most of this method is devoted to handling problems or errors.
 If `Encode` creates an empty array, it means that the particular file format isn't supported.
 If `SavePhotoAsync` returns `false`, then the file wasn't successfully saved.

-Here is the program running on the three platforms:
+Here is the program running:

 [![Save File Formats](saving-images/SaveFileFormats.png "Save File Formats")](saving-images/SaveFileFormats-Large.png#lightbox)